Emmotes/ic_spoilers/docs/ellywick.md

     "id": 2031,
     "flavour_text": "",
     "description": {
-        "desc": "Additively increases the odds of Knight cards being drawn by 20% to 40% (reducing the odds of each other card being drawn by 5%)"
+        "desc": "Additively increases the odds of Knight cards being drawn by 20% (additively reducing the odds of each other card by 5%)"
     },
     "effect_keys": [
         {